rockstor/rockstor-doc/ups-setup/ups_setup.rst

 This is the most common configuration.
-Rockstor is connected directly to the data port of the UPS, usually via serial or USB connection, and doesn't share the mains / ups data with any other machines.
+Rockstor is connected directly to the data port of the UPS, usually via serial or USB connection, and doesn't share the mains / ups data with any other machine.
 This mode requires the following
 fields:

 * **NUT Mode** - A drop down and in this case **standalone** is required